rlivingsus/misc/AllBooks.md

 - Gee, Emily: The Sentinel Mage
 - Gentill, Sulari: The Woman in the Library
 - Gerrold, David: Crystallization
 - Gessen, Masha: The man without a face: The unlikely rise of vladimir Putin
+- Gibson, Lindsay: Adult Children of Emotionally Immature Parent
-- Gibson, William: Neuromancer
+- Gibson, William: Neuromancer, Alien III (audible)
 - Giesbrecht, Jennifer: The Monster of Elendhaven
 - Girard, Danielle: White Out (kindle)
 - Gladstone, Max: Last Exit; This is How you Lose the Time War